raimon49/pip-licenses/README.md

 ```
 (venv) $ pip-licenses --fail-on="MIT License;BSD License"
 ```
-**Note:** When using this option, pip-licenses looks for an exact match.
-Packages with multiple licenses will only fail if that license combination is included in the list.
+**Note:** Packages with multiple licenses will fail if at least one license is included in the fail-on list.
 For example:
 ```
-# keyring library has 2 licenses, separated by a comma
+# keyring library has 2 licenses
 $ pip-licenses | grep keyring
  keyring             21.4.0     Python Software Foundation License, MIT License

-# If just "Python Software Foundation License" is specified, it will succeed.
+# If just "Python Software Foundation License" is specified, it will fail.
 $ pip-licenses --fail-on="Python Software Foundation License;"
 $ echo $?
-0

-# Both licenses must be specified together.
-$ pip-licenses --fail-on="Python Software Foundation License, MIT License;"
+1
 ```

 #### Option: allow\-only